Luo-Liang/academic/_pages/about.md

 I obtained my PhD from the University of Washington.
 My advisors are Prof.Luis Ceze and Prof.Arvind Krishnamurthy.

-Prior to that, I graduated from University of Pennsylvania under the supervision of Prof.Joseph Devietti.
+Prior to that, I graduated from University of Pennsylvania under the supervision of Prof.Joseph Devietti with a Master's degree.

 I got my bachelor's degree from Nankai University, in Tianjin, China.